lancenacabuan/theosis/Devotional.md

 Reflection Question: What specific steps can you take this week to deepen your connection with Jesus and ensure that you are abiding in Him daily?

+### Reflections on Union with God
 Heavenly Father,

 Today, I come before You reflecting on my union with You.
 As I walk this journey of theosis, I seek to deepen my relationship with You.
 Help me to understand and embrace Your divine presence in my life.
 Enable me to see the ways in which I can grow closer to You and be transformed by Your love and grace.

 Lord, may Your Spirit guide me in every step I take.
 Strengthen my faith and commitment to live a life that is aligned with Your will.
 Thank You for the endless love and mercy You shower upon me.
 In Jesus' name, I pray.
+Amen.

+## Overcoming Challenges in Theosis
+Philippians 3:14

+In Philippians 3:14, Paul speaks of pressing on toward the goal for the prize of the upward call of God in Christ Jesus.
+This verse highlights the importance of perseverance in our spiritual journey.

+In our Christian walk, we face many challenges and obstacles.
+Sometimes, the path can feel overwhelming and discouraging.
+Yet, Paul reminds us of the importance of keeping our eyes fixed on the ultimate prize – eternal life with Christ.
+He uses the imagery of a race, urging us to keep moving forward, no matter how tough the journey becomes.

+This race is not about speed but about steadfastness.
+It’s about the daily, often small, steps of faith, service, and obedience.
+Each step we take, no matter how insignificant it may seem, brings us closer to the goal.
+The key is to keep moving forward, pressing on with determination and trust in God's promises.

+Reflecting on this, consider the challenges you are currently facing.
+Are there obstacles that seem insurmountable?
+Remember that, like Paul, we are called to press on.
+Our strength comes from God, who equips us to run the race with perseverance.
+We are not alone; we have the Holy Spirit as our guide and comforter.

+In the 21st century, distractions abound.
+We are bombarded with information, responsibilities, and the pressures of modern life.
+It’s easy to lose focus.
+But Paul's message is timeless – keep your eyes on the prize.
+Prioritize your relationship with Christ above all else.
+Make time for prayer, Bible study, and fellowship with other believers.
+These practices will nourish your spirit and keep you grounded in your faith.

+Question for reflection: What specific steps can you take this week to press on in your spiritual race?
+Identify one obstacle and develop a concrete plan to overcome it with God’s help.

+### Overcoming Challenges in Theosis
+Heavenly Father, as I journey through the path of theosis, I acknowledge the obstacles and challenges that may arise in my pursuit of union with You.
+Grant me the strength and wisdom to overcome these hurdles, and to stay steadfast in my faith.
+Help me to rely on Your grace and guidance in moments of doubt and struggle.

+Lord, let me be ever mindful of Your presence in my life, and may my heart always seek to grow closer to You.

 Amen.